Home / All Documents / Full UK Driving Licence (How Do You Get It Step By Step)

 Can You Exchange A Foreign Driving Licence For A Full UK Licence?

-Yes, if you are a resident of Great Britain and hold a licence from a designated country.
+Yes, you may exchange a foreign licence for a UK photocard if you meet the rules, including being a resident of Great Britain and holding a licence from a qualifying country.

-• Non‑EU – Australia, Canada, Japan, South Korea, New Zealand, Singapore, South Africa, Switzerland, and others.
+• Non-EU licences such as Australia, Canada, Japan, New Zealand, Singapore, South Africa, Switzerland, and others (based on qualification)

 Is It Legal To Buy A UK Driving Licence Or Drive Without One?

-Driving without a valid licence is also illegal and can lead to fines, penalty points, and disqualification.
-If you are unlicensed and cause an accident, insurance will not pay out.
+• Driving without a valid licence can lead to fines, penalty points, and disqualification

 How Much Does A Full UK Driving Licence Cost And How Long Is It Valid?